Regenerative random permutations of integers: Introduction and main results

-These results were further extended by Basu and Bhatnagar \cite{BB}, Gladkich and Peled \cite{GP}, who established a number of properties of the limiting Mallows$(q)$ permutations of $\mathbb{N}_{+}$ and of $\mathbb{Z}$, as well as providing many finer asymptotic results regarding the behavior of various functionals of Mallows$(q)$ permutations of $[n]$, including cycle counts, and longest increasing subsequences, in various finer limit regimes with $q$ approaching either $0$ or $1$ as $n \to \infty$.
+These results were further extended by Basu and Bhatnagar \cite{BB}, Gladkich and Peled \cite{GP}, who established a number of properties of the limiting Mallows$(q)$ permutations of $\mathbb{N}_{+}$ and of $\mathbb{Z}$, as well as provided many finer asymptotic results regarding the behavior of various functionals of Mallows$(q)$ permutations of $[n]$, including cycle counts, and longest increasing subsequences, in various finer limit regimes with $q$ approaching either $0$ or $1$ as $n \to \infty$.
 The analysis of limiting Mallows$(q)$ permutations $\Pi$ of $\mathbb{N_{+}}$ by these authors relies on a key regenerative property of these permutations, which is generalized in this paper to provide companion results for a much larger class of random permutations of $\mathbb{N}_{+}$ and of $\mathbb{Z}$.

-\quad For a permutation $\Pi$ of a countably infinite set $I$, however it may be constructed, there is the basic question:
+For a permutation $\Pi$ of a countably infinite set $I$, however it may be constructed, there is the basic question:

 If so, say {\em $\Pi$ has only finite cycles}.
-Note that the random permutation $\Pi$ of $\mathbb{N}_{+}$ constructed by the Chinese restaurant process has infinite cycles with probability one.
-For $I= \mathbb{N}_{+}$ or $\mathbb{Z}$, one way to show $\Pi$ has only finite cycles, and to gain some control on the distribution of cycle lengths, is to establish the stronger property that constructed, there is the basic question:
+For $I= \mathbb{N}_{+}$ or $\mathbb{Z}$, one way to show $\Pi$ has only finite cycles, and to gain some control on the distribution of cycle lengths, is to establish the stronger property: